What Not To Say To Your Single Friend (And What To Say Instead)

 2. I KNOW SO AND SO WHO IS SINGLE

-Hear me on this one, set ups are welcome—IF you’re suggesting one because you know the two people you’re trying to set up, and you genuinely think they'd be a good fit.
+Hear me on this one, set ups are welcome—IF you’re suggesting one because you know the two people you’re trying to set up, and you genuinely think they could be a good fit.
 But don’t suggest setting your friend up with your mom’s friend’s sixth cousin five times removed when they clearly aren’t a good fit, simply because they’re both single and have a pulse.
 For myself and most single people I know, the issue isn’t that we don’t go on dates, it’s that we haven’t found the person we want to take it beyond that with.
 If we wanted to be in a relationship simply to be in a relationship, we would.
 But we want to find a good fit.
 A best friend and companion, who yes, will be far from perfect, who we will fight with, but who we want to tackle all the messy imperfections of relationships with—like what you have with your boo thang.
 Suggesting a set-up simply because “you know someone who’s single” makes your singe friend feel like she’ll have to choose someone not because they’re right for her, but because they’re available.
 On the other hand, setting up a friend because you’ve put some thought into it will, I promise, be appreciated.
 In fact, you might not know how much your friend will appreciate you helping to make that happen—even if it doesn’t work out in the end.
 The intentionality in it will make her feel seen, known, and loved.
 But back to what not to do.
 Don’t go all “love is choice not a feeling” on your friend and make her feel like if she wants a relationship, she’s got to just pick someone who doesn’t make sense for her, and make it work.
 Yes, love is a choice.
 It is a commitment.
 But it’s not a very good one to make if there isn’t also compatibility and interest to start with.

 WHAT TO SAY INSTEAD...

 Encourage her to be open.
 Encourage her to go on the date even when she doesn’t think she sees something with the guy.
 I have received this advice from a few friends, and I’m thankful I did.
 I needed it.
 Even if going on a couple dates hasn’t changed my mind in the end, in most cases I’m so glad I did.
 At the very least, it’s made me more comfortable with dating, and it’s taught me things about myself.
 That being said, encourage your friend to be open but also don’t put pressure on her to make something work if it simply isn’t there.
 Do ask her questions about why she didn’t see anything—again, this will help her learn.
 Recently a friend of mine asked me how I know I don’t see something with a guy, and I appreciated that because it gave me an opportunity to explain my heart and feel understood.
 That feels a lot better than someone assuming you aren’t giving it a chance or that you have crazy unrealistic standards just because you haven’t met your match yet.
 So encourage her to be open, but stand behind her once she's given it a shot and made her decision.
 Affirm her—because marriage is hard, and it’s going to be a heck of a lot harder if she was never sure about the person to begin with.
 It’s better to be single and lonely than married and lonely—one at least has the potential to be temporary, but the other is ’til death do you part.
 Ask your friend what she is looking for in a husband, too.
-Tell her what kind of person you envision her with if she asks, as this will help her envision something that’s might feel hard to see in the moment.
+Tell her what kind of person you envision her with if she asks, as this will help her envision something that might feel hard to see in the moment.

 3. IT WILL HAPPEN WHEN YOU LEAST EXPECT IT